-Pursuant to the merger agreement, at closing, Totient shareholders became eligible to receive an aggregate payment of \$55.0 million in cash, of which \$40.0 million in cash was paid at closing, subject to customary purchase price adjustments and escrow restrictions, and \$15.0 million in cash shall be paid upon the achievement of expected milestones, and 2,212,208 shares of the Company's common stock.
-The \$40.0 million cash consideration includes \$8.0 million of deferred cash payment, due in one year, which is held in escrow and included in current restricted cash and accrued expenses on the condensed consolidated balance sheet as of March 31, 2022.
-All common stock issued is unrestricted, except for those shares granted to certain members of Totient's management, of which 25% of the shares issued were vested upon the closing of the transaction and the remaining 75% will vest over 2.5 years, in six-month installments subject to their continuing service relationships with the Company.
+Pursuant to the merger agreement, at closing, Totient shareholders became eligible to receive an aggregate payment of \$55.0 million in cash, of which \$40.0 million in cash was paid at closing, subject to customary purchase price adjustments and escrow restrictions, and \$15.0 million in cash shall be paid upon the achievement of specified milestones, and 2,212,208 shares of the Company's common stock.
+The \$40.0 million cash consideration included \$8.0 million of deferred cash payment, due in one year.
+This amount was included in current restricted cash and accrued expenses on the condensed consolidated balance sheet as of December 31, 2021.
+The \$8.0 million of deferred cash payment was paid out in the three months ended June 30, 2022.
+All common stock issued is unrestricted, except for those shares granted to certain members of Totient's management, of which 25% of the shares issued were vested upon the closing of the transaction and the remaining 75% will vest over 2.5 years, in six-month installments subject to their respective continuing service relationships with the Company.